nameis-duy/vin-ecommerce-backend/README.md

 # VinEcommerce API Backend

 This repository contains the source code for the backend of VinEcommerce API.
-VinEcommerce is an e-commerce platform that allows users to browse and purchase a variety of products.
+VinEcommerce is an e-commerce platform that allows users to browse and purchase a variety of products in the interior of Vinhomes.

 ## Getting Started